FN-Kégresse 3T

 The FN Kégresse 3T was a half-track vehicle used by the Belgian armed forces as an artillery tractor between 1934-40.
-The vehicle used the Kegresse track system and should not be confused with the Citroën Kégresse P14 half-track, which was also in use in the Belgian and Polish armed forces, but differs slightly in configuration.
+The vehicle used the Kegresse track system and should not be confused with the Citroën Kégresse P14 half-track, part of the Citroën Kégresse family, which was also in use in the Belgian and Polish armed forces, but differs slightly in configuration.
 About 130 FN Kégresse were built by the start of the Battle of Belgium in May 1940.

 History

 Looking for a way to mechanize the heavy equipment of the cavalry forces of the Belgian army, the Belgian supreme command became interested in the AMC Schneider P 16 half-track.
 However, given the protectionist economic climate of the early 1930s, a straightforward acquisition of the latter was eventually dropped.
 Instead a locally produced licensed derivative of the Citroën Kégresse P14 was decided upon: with the first prototype finished in 1934.
 Eventually the FN Kégresse 3T internal design and mechanics drew largely upon the design of the Minerva CM-3 lorry, since the mechanical parts and engine, a gasoline Minerva 36 six cylinder with 55 hp, were originally built in the Minerva factory.
 The chassis and outside features were largely similar to the Citroën Kégresse P14.
 FN Herstal had acquired the license to build the Kégresse half-track system, and took care of the final assembly.

 However, given the low acquisition numbers of the original FN Kégresse 3T and the direct sale of Citroën Kégresse P14's to the Belgian armed forces the design clearly left something to be desired.
 So a second version was introduced with a slightly uprated 60 hp FN63T 8 cylinder gasoline engine, very similar to the one used in the FN63C lorry, by that time also in use with the Belgian army.
 Construction of the new model started in earnest by 1938.